carpentries-incubator/better-research-software/episodes/02-better-start-version-control.md

 Before we do any further changes to our software, we want to make sure we can keep a history of what changes we have done since we inherited the code from our colleague.

-We can track changes with version control.
+We can track changes with a version control system (we will use Git).
 Later on, we will store those changes on a remote server too -- both for safe-keeping and to make them easier to share with others.
 In later episodes, we will also see how version control makes it easier for multiple collaborators to work together on the same project at the same time and combine their contributions.

 :::::: callout